 One of those dominoes is student loan debt.
-In the United States, 45 million borrowers owe $1.6 trillion in student loan debt—trailing only mortgage debt.
-Even before the pandemic hit, approximately 11% of federal loans were at least 90 days delinquent or in default.
+In the United States, 48 million borrowers owe $1.75 trillion in student loan debt—trailing only mortgage debt.
+Nearly 5% of federal loans are at least 90 days delinquent or in default.
 A huge spike in delinquencies or defaults was a very real possibility after COVID-19 significantly impacted the economy.

 You can go one of two ways with this relief—continue to pay or pause payments.
 If you’ve remained financially sound throughout the crisis, consider taking advantage of the temporary 0% interest rate and make your monthly payments like you normally would (or even send a little more).
 On the other hand, a pause in payments could come in handy if there’s a pause in income.
 Save the extra cash or disburse it to other expenses.

 Whether you continue to pay your loan or hit pause, the savings will follow.